tencent cloud

 Note:

-The number of retries obtained through the msg.getRedeliveryCount() API corresponds to the number under the negativeAcknowledge retry mode.
+The number of retries obtained through the msg.getRedeliveryCount() API is the number of retries under the negativeAcknowledge retry mechanism.

 Original consumption: msgid=1:1:0:1